atyre2/NRES803-2016/week8.md

 Download [this dataset of average temperatures by county in Nebraska](assets/NE_county_30yr_avg_temp.csv) into your data subdirectory.
 Make another subdirectory called `output`.
 Write code to do the following:

 1. Read in the dataset, and convert it to a long format data frame.
+The result will have three columns: County, month, and avgTemp.
 Don't forget to load any packages you need using `library()` at the top of your script.
 2. Use `ddply()` with an anonymous function, **OR** `dplyr` verbs to create a dataframe with the average annual temperature for each county.
 3. Write out that dataframe to a csv file called `yourlastname_week8_avgtemp.csv` in a subdirectory called `output`
 4. Make a line plot of temperature by month with a seperate line for each county.
 Save it into a png file in the graphs subdirectory called `yourlastname_week8_tempplot.png`. \(hint: use aes(group=County) somewhere\)